-Acceleration Grants (up to $250k):for accelerator and incubator programs supporting Sacramento startups through mentorship, networking, and education to raise capital, grow their business, and create new jobs.
+For accelerator and incubator programs supporting Sacramento startups through mentorship, networking, and education to raise capital, grow their business, and create new jobs.
 Programs that accelerate the commercialization of emerging technologies also are eligible to apply.

-Innovation Grants (up to $50k):for civic tech companies and organizations making it easier to work with and in Sacramento; or for local organizations bringing together the innovation community in Sacramento.
+For civic tech companies and organizations making it easier to work with and in Sacramento; or for local organizations bringing together the innovation community in Sacramento.
 Startups that are focused on improving the quality of life in cities through the SUTL framework are encouraged to apply under this category.

 The amount requested must be justified in the project budget portion of the application.
 Additionally, no grant request may exceed $250,000.
-Applicants are not required to match the funds awarded through this grant, but applications with leveraged funding sources may receive preference.

 Projects can be new undertakings for the applicant or represent further development of a recent innovative direction.
 However, as a competitive application process, grantees must have a track record that demonstrates their commitment to advancing in their field and ability to execute.

 There is a required minimum cash grant match of 1:1 for grants of $100,000 or more.
 The required match must comprise direct cash investment from the grantee or a third party.
 Any contribution other than cash — for example, in-kind support — does not count toward the cash grant match requirement.
 Applications for grants under $100,000 with leveraged funding sources may receive preference.